Compass (drawing tool)

-A compass, more accurately known as a pair of compasses, is a technical drawing instrument that can be used for inscribing circles or arcs.
+A compass, also commonly known as a pair of compasses, is a technical drawing instrument that can be used for inscribing circles or arcs.
 As dividers, it can also be used as a tool to mark out distances, in particular, on maps.
 Compasses can be used for mathematics, drafting, navigation and other purposes.

 Prior to computerization, compasses and other tools for manual drafting were often packaged as a set with interchangeable parts.
 By the mid-twentieth century, circle templates supplemented the use of compasses.
 Today those facilities are more often provided by computer-aided design programs, so the physical tools serve mainly a didactic purpose in teaching geometry, technical drawing, etc.

 Construction and parts

 Compasses are usually made of metal or plastic, and consist of two "legs" connected by a hinge which can be adjusted to allow changing of the radius of the circle drawn.
 Typically one leg has a spike at its end for anchoring, and the other leg holds a drawing tool, such as a pencil, a short length of just pencil lead or sometimes a pen.